-TYPE 1 - On-site counting by PRSAV-T Inc: One or more of PRSAV-T Inc’s Accredited PR Vote-counting Officers can visit your premises and conduct the count for, or assist, your Returning Officer manually on paper, or that PRSAV-T Inc. Officer or Officers can use our counting program, either with your computer or computers, or if you have no computers, with a laptop computer brought by us.
+TYPE 1 - Counting by PRSAV-T Inc. at your premises: One or more of PRSAV-T Inc’s Accredited PR Vote-counting Officers can visit your premises and conduct the count for, or assist, your Returning Officer manually on paper, or that PRSAV-T Inc. Officer or Officers can use our counting program, either with your computer or computers, or if you have no computers, with a laptop computer brought by us.
 Visits by PRSAV-T Inc. Officers can be within or outside normal working hours, by arrangement.

 TYPE 2 - You enter voting data on a prescribed spreadsheet that PRSAV-T Inc. then counts: The cost of a visit is very much reduced if you sort the ballot-papers into stacks according to the first preference votes shown and then key - stack by stack, taking the stacks characterized by the first preference candidate distinctive to each one in the same order as the candidates' names appear on the ballot-paper - the preferences shown on the ballot-papers into a prescribed Excel spreadsheet that PRSAV-T Inc. supplies you in accordance with written instructions it provides, so its program can utilize that spreadsheet to conduct the count.

-TYPE 3 - Contact by internet or mail: As for Type 2, except that PRSAV-T Inc. does not visit you, but instead receives the completed prescribed Excel spreadsheet by email, USB drive or CD-ROM posted to it at the above address, or placed on a nominated web page, after which PRSAV-T Inc. would then email or otherwise send you a results sheet as an Excel spreadsheet or, if required, as a colour hypertext or PDF file for display on your website, or a Certificate of Computation of Election Results, as with Type 2.
+TYPE 3 - Contact by internet, or digital media posted to PRSAV-T Inc: As for Type 2, except that PRSAV-T Inc. does not visit you, but instead receives the completed prescribed Excel spreadsheet by email, USB drive or CD-ROM posted to it at the above address, or placed on a nominated web page, after which PRSAV-T Inc. would then email or otherwise send you a results sheet as an Excel spreadsheet or, if required, as a colour hypertext or PDF file for display on your website, or a Certificate of Computation of Election Results, as with Type 2.